 We, the undersigned, ask you to reverse your decision and keep Cadbury's Dunedin factory open.
 It's good business and it's the right thing to do.

 It’s time to Treat Her Right

-Equal pay affects everyone: the recent uni grad just starting her first job, the mum who is taking a couple of years out of paid work to raise her children, or the rest home worker who gets paid less than a male doing a comparable job.
+Equal pay affects everyone: the recent uni grad just starting her first job, the mum who is taking a couple of years out of paid work to raise her children, to school support and social workers.

-Will you join with us to make this right?7,024 signatures
+Will you join with us to make this happen?7,998 signatures

 - I support equal pay in every workplace.